-ACHIEVEME NT STANDARDS No. of Credits Ext.
+ACHIEVEMENT STANDARDS No. of Credits Ext.
 Int.
-919 Of Apply user experience methodologies to develop a design for a digital technologies' outcome.
-3 919 Use complex techniques to develop a database.
-4 919 06 Use complex programming techniques to develop a computer program.
-6 919 Use complex processes to develop a digital technologies' outcome.
-6 919 Name Analyse an area of computer science 3 Total No. of Credits 22
+91902 Use complex techniques to develop a database.
+4 91906 Use complex programming techniques to develop a computer program.
+6 91907 Use complex processes to develop a digital technologies' outcome.
+6 91908 Analyse an area of computer science 3